ortus-docs/contentbox-docs/installation/existing_coldbox_application.md

 # Existing ColdBox Application

 If you already have a ColdBox application and you wish to install ContentBox into it, you most definitely can.
-There are a few more steps involved than our simple `box install contentbox` procedure as we will be integrating into an existing application.

 ## System Requirements
-Please note that ContentBox 3 requires ColdBox 4.2+.
+Please note that ContentBox 3 requires ColdBox 4.3+.

 ## Step 1 : Dependencies
 Before we go and install the ContentBox modules we must make sure our application has the right dependencies for ContentBox to work.
 Please make sure you download and install [CommandBox](https://www.ortussolutions.com/products/commandbox) as we will use it for dependency management.
 Open a CommandBox shell in the root of your ColdBox application by typing `box` or opening the `box` binary in that directory.
 Once in the shell you will install the following dependencies: